Damian Muziani's Award-Winning Comedic Web Series, Hindsight Tonight, Returning For 5Th Season

-Damian Muziani has been the Executive Producer of Hindsight Tonight since it's inception.

-The one-person news comedy series earned Muziani a 2021 Emmy Award nomination for Writing Muziani shares, "We're adding social media subtitles, enlarging the story window, and playing with motion graphic visuals that really pop.”
+(MENAFN- EIN Presswire) The one-person news comedy series earned Muziani a 2021 Emmy Award nomination for Writing

 Hailed by fans as a“best series to watch” favorite, Hindsight Tonight blends current news events with Muziani's sharp commentary and visually engaging humor.
 As Executive Producer, Writer, and Host, Muziani acknowledges the unique challenges of putting together each episode.